spring-gradle-plugins/dependency-management-plugin/README.md

 #### Configuring the dependency management resolution strategy

-The plugin uses separate, detached configurations when its dependency resolution.
+The plugin uses separate, detached configurations for its internal dependency resolution.
 You can configure the [`resolution strategy`][7] for these configurations using a closure.
-For example, you may want to configure the caching of an imported bom because you're using a snapshot:
+For example, you may want to configure the caching of an imported bom because you're using a
+snapshot:

 ```groovy
 dependencyManagement {